Rick Rypien: Depression and suicide

 Several hours after his death was announced, Canucks fans began assembling a memorial outside of Rogers Arena.
 Two days later, a fan-organized gathering of approximately 300 occurred at the memorial.
-On August 20, Rypien's memorial service was held at Alberta Stella Arena in Blairmore, where he had played his minor hockey.
-Bieksa was on hand as one of the casket's pallbearers.
-He was one of numerous former teammates, general managers and figures from Rypien's hockey career in attendance.
-In the subsequent 2011–12 NHL season, the Canucks honoured Rypien with a ceremony prior to a home game against the New York Rangers on October 18.
-With Rypien's parents, step-parents and brother on the ice, a four-minute tribute video was shown on the jumbotron.
-Bieksa further presented the family Rypien's game-worn jersey from his last season as a Canuck.
+On August 20, a memorial service was held for Rypien at Albert Stella Memorial Arena in Blairmore, where he had played his minor hockey.
+Bieksa was on hand as a pallbearer.
+He was one of numerous former teammates, managers and other figures from Rypien's hockey career in attendance.
+In the subsequent 2011–12 NHL season, the Canucks honoured Rypien with a ceremony before a home game against the New York Rangers on October 18.
+With Rypien's parents, step-parents, and brother on the ice, a four-minute tribute video was shown on the jumbotron.
+Bieksa presented Rypien's family a game-worn jersey from his last season as a Canuck.
 The team also announced a $50,000 donation in Rypien's memory to the BC Children's Hospital Foundation.
 The amount, which included contributions from the NHL Players Association's Goals & Dreams fund, was designated to fund a promotion strategy to help youth and young adults cope with mental health issues.

-Rypien was one of three NHL players to have died in the 2011 off-season; the other two were New York Rangers enforcer Derek Boogaard and the recently retired Wade Belak.
-Following Boogaard and Rypien's deaths, NHL commissioner Gary Bettman told media that the league would look into their substance abuse and behavioural issue programs – initiatives that both players had been involved with (Boogaard's death was due to a lethal combination of alcohol and oxycodone).
+Rypien was one of three current or recent NHL players to have died in the 2011 off-season; the other two were New York Rangers enforcer Derek Boogaard and the recently retired Wade Belak.
+Following Boogaard and Rypien's deaths, NHL commissioner Gary Bettman told media that the league would look into its substance abuse and behavioural issue programs – initiatives that both players had been involved with (Boogaard's death was due to a lethal combination of alcohol and oxycodone).
+Alongside Boogard and Belak, Rypien was posthumously diagnosed with chronic traumatic encephalopathy.

 Following Rypien's death, the Canucks helped launch an initiative to help raise awareness of mental illness.
 A collaborative project involving the team, their Canucks for Kids Foundation, the British Columbia Children's Hospital, Fraser Health and Provincial Health Services Authority, Mindcheck.ca was designed to help people recognize symptoms of mental illness and provided medical resources.
-The project was of particular significance to Bieksa, who took an active role in it and speaking to publicly about the troubles Rypien faced and encouraging people to seek help on the matter.
-Rypien's legacy also continues on through Hockey Talks, a League wide initiative where teams dedicate one home game a year to discuss mental health.
+The project was of particular significance to Bieksa, who took an active role in it, spoke publicly about the troubles Rypien faced, and encouraged people to seek help on the matter.
+Rypien's legacy also continues through Hockey Talks, a league-wide initiative where teams dedicate one home game a year to discussing mental health.